 In particular, Google has invested so far in eight bets.
 Some of those bets might fail.
 Yet some others might not only grow exponentially in the next years.
 They might also transform Google’s business model.

-It is also important to remind that a business model is never just about monetization.
-In fact, for a business model to work in the long run, it has to embrace the company’s principles.
+It is also important to remind that ais never just about monetization.
+In fact, for a to work in the long run, it has to embrace the company’s principles.

 As specified in the Alphabet annual report, “throughout Alphabet, we are also using technology to try and solve big problems across many industries.
 Alphabet’s Other Bets are early-stage businesses, and our goal is for them to become thriving, successful businesses in the medium to long-term.
 To do this, we make sure we have a strong CEO to run each company while also rigorously handling capital allocation and working to make sure each business is executing well.”